shobrook/syntaxis/README.md

   print(x.mean())
 ```

-Because saplings only does _static_ analysis, it doesn't know that `np.array([])` is an empty list, and that therefore the loop never executes.
+Because saplings only does _static_ analysis and doesn't do type inference, it doesn't know that `np.array([])` is an empty list, and that therefore the loop never executes.
 In this situation, capturing `mean` and adding the `__index__ -> mean` subtree to `numpy -> array` would be a false positive, since `x` (i.e. the output of `np.array().__index__()`) is never defined.
 To handle this, saplings _should_ branch out and produce two possible trees for this module –– one that assumes the loop doesn't execute, and one that assumes it does:

 <p align="center">
   <img width="50%" src="img/for_loop.png" />
 </p>

-But as of right now, saplings will only produce the tree on the right –– that is, we assume the bodies of `for` loops are always executed.
+But as of right now, saplings will only produce the tree on the right –– that is, we assume the bodies of `for` loops are always executed (because they usually are).

 Below are the assumptions saplings makes for other control flow elements.